oscargare/ninja-forms-zendesk/readme.txt

 5. When you create a form, you can now add 'Zendesk' actions on the 'Emails & Actions' page.

 == Changelog ==

+= 3.1.1 (2021-03-12) =
+* Added: Allow setting the API credentials in the Zendesk action.
+* Added: "Zendesk Ticket ID" field type.
+This field is filled with the ticket ID after submitting it.
+Useful to use it in other actions.
+* Fixed: Display the "check environment" alerts.

 = 3.1.0 (2021-02-24) =
 * Initial release.